TimeEval/TimeEval-algorithms/README.md

 - git
 - docker
-- access to this and the [Docker Images](https://gitlab.hpi.de/akita/docker-images) repository
+- access to this repository

 Please make yourself familiar with the contents of this repository and read this document carefully!